Why Buy Short Term Health Insurance?

 Short Term Health Insurance typically covers many benefits including the following:

 Maternity care is not covered by Short Term Health Insurance and other benefits such as drug coverage may be limited or absent.
-For more information what benefits are typically included in Short Term Health Insurance, see What Is Term Health Insurance?
+For more information about what benefits are typically included in Short Term Health Insurance, see What Is Short Term Health Insurance?

 Short Term Health Insurance plans do not cover pre-existing medical conditions.
-People who have had a significant health event or medical condition in the past two years also are advised to seek other forms of health insurance.
+People who have had a significant health event or medical condition in the past five years also are advised to seek other forms of health insurance.